SharKingStudios/Yuzu-Pocket/README.md

 ## Why?

-Because ordinary business cards:

-- Do not boot Linux
-- Have zero RAM??
-- Cannot host questionable software experiments

-Yuzu Pocket exists to be:

-- Memorable
-- Hackable
-- Small enough to carry everywhere
-- My small portfolio piece
-- A practical excuse to learn Linux board bring-up
-- Much more interesting than a QR code printed on cardstock (though it has one too!)
+The **Yuzu Pocket** exists because I wanted a portfolio piece that people would actually remember, rather than another ordinary business card or QR code printed on cardstock (though it has one too!).

+It combines my interest in PCB design, embedded systems, and questionable software experiments into something small enough to carry everywhere and hand out to people.

 ---